PaperPrototype/Voxel-Terrain-System/README.md

 EDIT: Small Planet Generation!
 ![voxel planet](/Small_Planet.png)

-# Redrawing all 256 chunks each frame using Jobs.
+# Remeshing 256 chunks, each frame, using Jobs.
  A stress test video.
 You can copy what I in this video by simply changing the code to redraw the chunks each frame and not checking if the chunk needs redrawn in the chunks draw/complete functions.

  (CLICK THE PICTURE IT IS A LINK TO THE VIDEO)